Jay O Park

 This has recently become one of my strongest interests and a field in which I hope to become more actively involved.
 I am currently in the process of founding and leading a film club at my school, through which I hope to explore filmmaking more deeply and collaborate with others who share the same passion.

-Here's couple of fun videos i created performed in with class friends for school projects.
+Here's couple of fun videos I created and performed in with class friends for school projects.

 Ant Projects